kristoff-it/kristoff.it/content/blog/zig-multi-sequence-for-loops/index.md

 its size just for padding.

-One technique that lets us prevent that waste is to avoid representing our monsters as arrays of structs (AoS), and instead "deconstruct" them into multiple arrays, one per field (also known as struct-of-arrays, SoA):
+One technique that lets us prevent that waste is to avoid representing our monsters as an array of structs (AoS), and instead "deconstruct" them into multiple arrays, one per field (also known as struct-of-arrays, SoA):